7 reasons your family is so poor and how to escape poverty

 Why are some people financially irresponsible?

-Beyond these underlying factors, exposure to money and financial literacy especially at an early age can also determine whether you become responsible or not.
-For example, millions of people act financially irresponsibly because they don’t know any better.
-No one ever told them how to make better financial decisions or how to manage their money.
+Beyond these underlying factors, exposure to money and financial literacy, especially early on, can determine whether you become responsible.
+For example, millions act financially irresponsibly because they don’t know any better.
+No one ever told them how to make better financial decisions or manage their money.
 So, they spend everything.

-Some people are also poor because they are always trying to impress their peers.
+Some people are also poor because they always try to impress their peers.
 People indulge in overspending and pick unwise investments to fit in or impress their friends.
 Other people may be financially irresponsible due to deeper emotional issues or harmful beliefs about money.
-They may use spending as a coping mechanism for stress or low self-esteem, or they may hold subconscious beliefs that they are undeserving of financial stability.
+They may use spending as a coping mechanism for stress or low self-esteem or hold subconscious beliefs that they are undeserving of financial stability.

 Scroll to Top